Em-Aar/kafka_docker_compose_single_node/README.md

 ~~~

 > ***PLAINTEXT, SSL, SALS** are the network security protocols.
 For example, Plaintext means that there would be no encryption (not recommended for production, can only be used over a secure private network e.g. for broker internal network).
-For convenience, the name the listeners on the basis of these security protocols being used by them (a listener named 'PLAINTEXT') or the specific role the listener performs (a listener named 'CONTROLLER').*
+For convenience, the name the listeners on the basis of these security protocols being used by them (a listener named 'PLAINTEXT') or the specific role the listener performs (a listener named 'CONTROLLER').
+However, we are not stick to these, we can name as we like.*
 >
 > ***CONTROLLER** is the Network Endpoint/Listener Name that will be used for controller communication by Kafka.(Kafka uses this to managae cluster).*
 >
-> ***PLAINTEXT** is the Network Endpoint/Listener Name that will be used for communication related to data-related communication (To separate contoller-related traffic and data related traffic between brokers).*
+> ***PLAINTEXT** is the Network Endpoint/Listener Name that will be used for ata-related communication (To separate contoller-related traffic and data related traffic between brokers).*

 2- **Port:** The network port on which the listener accepts connections.